jjloomis/wordpress-basics/updating-your-wordpress-installation.md

 # Updating your WordPress installation

+Keeping your WordPress installation up to date is vital for keeping your website secure.

-When a major update to WordPress is available, you will need to perform the update.
+When a major update to WordPress is available, you'll need to perform the update.
 (Minor updates will happen automatically.)

-Keeping your WordPress installation up to date is vital for keeping your website secure.
+1. From the Dashboard click Dashboard and select Updates.
+2. If an upgrade to WordPress is available, click Upgrade Automatically.
+Allow the update to run.